AntonioTanco/Deploying-Active-Directory-Using-Powershell/README.md

 <p>This script is responsible for installing and configurating ADDS on the Windows server.
 This script creates a new Active Directory forest (ad.pshomelab.com) programmatically and restarts the server to apply all the changes made.</p>

- <b>This will be the forth script you will run in order to achieve the same configuration found in this repo @ https://github.com/AntonioTanco/ActiveDirectoryLab/tree/main</b>
+ <b>This will be the fourth script you will run in order to achieve the same configuration found in this repo @ https://github.com/AntonioTanco/ActiveDirectoryLab/tree/main</b>

 ```
 ﻿#Installing and Configurating Active Directory Domain Services completely via Powershell